rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 * Style Credit Card input section to mimic the layout on a credit card.
 (Worry about this when we settle on the payment processor.)
 * Accounts / Login / Automatic account creation for guest checkout (already generates a temporary password.)

+* [DONE]     Figure out how we want to handle orders that do not have any available color options (this may be playing a part in why the add-to-cart is broken.)
+* [DONE]     Color swatches on Product page. for now just assign a name for each fake color, and pass that along.
+* [DONE]     Fix "Selected" main menu style
+* [DONE]     Add-To-Cart bug!!!
 * [DONE]     TONIGHT(2014-05-06): Think over other options as to why this is not working.
 Perhaps a little break from the code will give me a fresh view on the issue.
 This often helps.
 * [DONE]     Merge retro branch (working add-to-cart code) with the develop branch (who's add-to-cart code is broken).
 The develop branch has further work of styling, but this is the purpose of GIT, so that different work can be done, and synced later.
 * [DONE]     Create Main Category Pages (As they are noted on the design)